f-droid/fdroid-website/_pages/contribute.md

 The client application is available in many languages, but if yours is not included, or if it needs updating or improving, please create an account and use the [translation system](https://hosted.weblate.org/projects/f-droid/) to make your changes.

+Start with the overview of [Translation and Localization](docs/Translation_and_Localization).
 There’s also a [dedicated forum section](https://forum.f-droid.org/c/translation) for translation discussions.

 ### Help with Development